Marty Skovlund Jr.

 Robb Munger

-Robb is the founder of North Seeking Arrow LLC, a veteran‑owned AI consultancy specializing in implementing and integrating the A.R.R.O.W.™ framework across the health, government, education, and manufacturing sectors.
-He served 21 years in the U.S. Army as a Cavalry Scout, completing multiple combat deployments and diverse leadership assignments before retiring as the First Sergeant of Shadow Troop, 1‑33 CAV (Rakkasans).
+Robb is the founder of North Seeking Arrow LLC, a veteran-owned AI consultancy.
+He served 21 years in the U.S. Army as a Cavalry Scout, completed multiple combat deployments and leadership assignments, and retired as First Sergeant of Shadow Troop, 1-33 CAV (Rakkasans).
+After the Army, he worked as a reliability engineer before returning to support warfighters at Fort Bragg.
+For The Havok Journal, his work generally reflects leadership, military service, technology, and life after service from a veteran’s perspective.

 Tab Taber